-Don’t listen to anyone who says you can’t photograph the Northern Lights.
+Don’t listen to anyone who says you can’t photograph the northern lights.
 Let’s put that myth to rest.
-You absolutely can,- and your smartphone might just be your best bet!
+You absolutely can, and your smartphone might just be your best bet!
 Here’s what you need to know for your next Northern Lights Tour:

 - Above all else, know thy phone - spend some quality time with your built-in camera and the adjustments you can make